dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

     %systemdrive%\temp\Microsoft_Intune_Setup\Microsoft_Intune_Setup.exe /PrepareEnroll
     ```
     > [!TIP]
     > The **SetupComplete.cmd** script enables Windows Setup to make modifications to the system before a user logs on.
-The **/PrepareEnroll** command-line argument prepares a targeted computer to be automatically enrolled in [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] after Windows Setup finishes.
+The **/PrepareEnroll** command-line argument prepares a targeted computer to be automatically enrolled in Intune after Windows Setup finishes.

 4. Put **SetupComplete.cmd** in the **%Windir%\Setup\Scripts** folder on the reference computer.